Class EventSourcedEntity<S,E>

 }

-Concrete classes can accept the following types to the constructor:
+Concrete classes can accept the following types in the constructor:

 • Constructor Details